 Bryndza cheese makes another appearance in Slovakia’s take on a Polish classic – the pierogi.
 Slovaks stuff these potato dumplings with bryndza cheese, then slather sour cream on top, and finish it off again with pieces of fried bacon.
 This dish is often accompanied by a glass of žinčica, sour sheep’s milk.
-With a tangy fermented taste, it’s not for everyone, but definitely worth a try!
+With a tangy fermented taste, it’s not for everyone, but it’s definitely worth a try!

 Stewed cabbage accompanies soft pieces of pork covered in garlic next to knedle, or bread dumplings, for this Slovak classic.
 Knedle is a different type of dumpling – it looks similar to a loaf of bread.
 You are often served four or five pieces with your pork.
-The dumpling is very soft and delicate, and it absorbs the juicy flavors from the meat and garlic, making it irresistible!
+The dumpling is very soft and delicate, and it absorbs the juicy flavours from the meat and garlic, making it irresistible!

 Here’s another food that takes on a variety of modifications in many Central and Eastern European countries.
 In Slovakia, it usually consists of beef, onions, potatoes, peppers, tomatoes, garlic and a spice mixture.
 This food is very popular at sporting events and is often cooked in a cauldron over an open fire.
 You can find goulash soup next to the courts at a tennis tournament, or at the finish line of a 5K race.
 The intoxicating smell lures you in as the soup cooks for several hours.